 Appendix: Required Materials and Handouts

-eSchool, Six Ways to Look Your Team’s Dynamics (2020)
+Global College of PME, Six Ways to Look Your Team’s Dynamics

-eSchool, Team-Building Behaviors Guide (2020)
+Global College of PME, Team-Building Behaviors Guide

-eSchool, Break Your Team Worksheet (2020)
+Global College of PME, Break Your Team Worksheet

-eSchool, Self-Assessment Worksheet (2020)
+Global College of PME, Self-Assessment Worksheet

 Six Ways to Look at Your Team’s Dynamics

-Developed by the eSchool of Graduate PME
+Developed by the Global College of PME

 Knowing one’s role is a crucial step to effective leadership.
 When looking through the lens of team dynamics, the role of the flight commander is to help create an environment where a group of people can come together to form a team.
 The items on this list aid in identifying an effective team.
 This is more than a list; it is a guide for you to use as a monthly review of your team, designed for you to review your actions in regards to your team’s dynamics.
 Your team’s dynamics can help your flight work more effectively!
 Reflect on the six areas listed below; take action as needed.